 Skilled Trades Academy

-The Ottawa County Skilled Trades Academy (STA) is a comprehensive, credit-based program designed to prepare students for careers in various technical and trade professions.
-The academy provides a blend of classroom instruction and hands-on training, focusing on essential skills and knowledge required in fields such as engineering, production, machine operation, welding and more.
-The academy aims to equip Ottawa County students with the skills and education necessary to fill in-demand jobs.
+The Ottawa County Skilled Trades Academy (STA) is a credit-based program designed to prepare students for careers in technical and trade fields.
+It combines classroom instruction with hands-on training, equipping students with the skills needed for in-demand jobs in areas such as engineering, production, machine operation, and welding.

-The STA combines classroom instruction from Vanguard Sentinel Career & Technology Center, and a dedicated workshop area where students engage in practical lab activities, learn to use industry-standard equipment, and receive training in safety protocols.
-This combination prepares students for the MSSC Certified Production Technician exams and assessments.
+Students receive classroom instruction from Vanguard Sentinel Career & Technology Center and train in a dedicated workshop, where they use industry-standard equipment and follow safety protocols.
+This prepares them for the MSSC Certified Production Technician exams and assessments.

 OSHA 10-Hour